-The Master of Landscape Architecture program has been accredited by the Landscape Architecture Accrediting Board (LAAB), with a next full accreditation visit scheduled for 2020.
+The Master of Landscape Architecture program is fully accredited by the Landscape Architecture Accrediting Board (LAAB), with its next Accreditation Visit scheduled for fall of 2021.

 For the MLA Curriculum, please refer to Appendix I in this catalog.

 SCHOOL OF DESIGN STUDIES